 This set of developmental frameworks was created to facilitate discussion within communities of practice and to enhance a shared understanding of the dynamic nature of four essential skills—collaboration, communication, creativity, and self-direction in learning.
 The frameworks define components inherent to each skill and describe performance across a beginner to emerging expert progression, informed by research on the development of expertise.
 Unlike discipline-specific learning progressions and rubrics, the developmental progressions reflect components essential to the skill itself and describe growth dependent on many years of active exploration, experimentation, setbacks, and reflection.

 Michael Brosnan interviews organizational expert Jim Collins about his research on educational leadership.
-Collins argues that a great organization must meet these three tests:

 Chris Gabrieli explores ways schools have extended the school day despite financial concerns.

 Pedro A. Noguera argues that education policy must address the outside-of-school challenges that students in poverty face if the system is to be just and effective.
 He identifies some of the ways in which concentrated poverty affects schools and discusses how to mitigate those effects.

 Sir Ken Robinson discusses the roles of leadership in building creativity, innovation, and leadership in the workplace.

 Teacher Stacy Kitsis shares her experiences with small-group literature discussions held through social-networking and how doing so differed from in-class small-ground literature discussions.